Gaussians on Fire: High-Frequency Reconstruction of Flames: Acknowledgments

 \section{Acknowledgments}

-We thank Marvin Voigt for his assistance in executing the experiments and Michael Lütten for providing the hardware used for the propane fire setup.
+We thank Marvin Voigt, Anton Wagner, and Helge Wrede for their assistance in executing the experiments and Michael Lütten for providing the hardware used for the propane fire setup.
 Furthermore, the authors acknowledge the financial support of Catalyst: Leaders Julius von Haast Fellowship (23-VUW-019-JVH).
-S\"oren Pirk wishes to acknowledge the European Research Council (ERC) who partially funded this research through the ERC Consolidator Grant WildfireTwins (Grant agreement ID: 101170158). {
+Sören Pirk wishes to acknowledge the European Research Council (ERC) who partially funded this research through the ERC Consolidator Grant WildfireTwins (Grant agreement ID: 101170158).